voucherifyio/commerce-tools-integration/README.md

 1. Create new application on your Heroku account with given <application_name>
 2. Go you your <application_name> -> Settings -> Reveal Config Vars
-3. Post there all needed environment variables which was [mentioned here](#installation-steps)
+3. Configurate yor CT Application and post there all needed environment variables which was [mentioned here](#configuration)
     - for your APP_URL it must be URL provided by Heroku four you application.
 It should be something like https://<application_name>.herokuapp.com

 ### Deployment